ToxicFrog/doom-mods/README.md

 ## Modding Notes

 The ZScript files included in this mod are not loadable as-is; they need to be preprocessed with `zspp`, which is included.
 The easiest way to do this is simply to run `make` and then retrieve the compiled pk3 from the `release` directory.
-In addition to `make` itself you will need `find` and `luajit`.
+In addition to `make` itself you will need `find` and `luajit` (for the zscript preprocessor) and the ImageMagick `convert` command (to generate the HUD textures).

 You can also simply download a release pk3, unzip it, and edit the preprocessed files.